emrothenberg/empyrebase/README.md

 document4 = collection2.document("path", "to", "document")
 ```

-The same logic applies to creating, updating and listing documents, but not for batch document get.
-Due to Firebase's API structure, batch_get_document must always receive absolute paths.
+The same logic applies to creating, updating, listing documents, and batch getting documents.

 #### Create a Document